 For more information, please contact us by email.
 There is currently no fee for research requests.
 Fees for reproductions may vary.

-A reference library is available on the upper level of Evergreen House for researchers.
+A reference library will soon be available on the lower level of Evergreen House for researchers.

-In addition to the Collection, a reference library is available for researchers to use.
+In addition to the Collection, a reference library will soon be available for researchers to use.
 It contains numerous materials on local history, Helen Creighton, Canadian history, etc. and it is available to researchers to use independently.
-An appointment is not required to use the library, but if you wish to book an appointment to research in-person, please complete the Research Request Form to indicate the topic of your research.
-Forms can be submitted by mail or email.
+An appointment is not required to use the library, but if you wish to book an appointment to research in-person, please complete the Research Request Form and email it to email@example.com to indicate the topic of your research.
+Forms can also be submitted by mail.
 A staff member will be in touch to arrange an appointment.

 We have been very fortunate here at the Dartmouth Heritage Museum to receive the full document regarding the Heritage Designation Proposal of Findlay School, now the Findlay Centre.
 This document was researched and written by Maura Donovan, and submitted by her and Denise Gray Cox